yaanlei/gitLei/readme.txt

-Git is a verion control system.
+Git is a distributed verion control system.
 Git is free software.